wwt/docker-foundations/docker-commands/3_part-iii-create-docker-image.md

-Create a Docker Image from your Dockerfile with either of these commands
+Create a Docker Image from your Dockerfile with either of these commands:

 ```bash
 docker build -t my_image .
 docker image build -t my_image .
 ```

-**Don't forget the trailing dot, to indicate the Dockerfile is within your current working directory**
+**Don't forget the trailing dot, to indicate the Dockerfile is within your current working directory.**